arm/arm-toolchain/arm-software/embedded/docs/building-from-source.md

 ## Host platforms

-Arm Toolchain for Embedded is built and tested on Ubuntu 18.04 LTS.
+Arm Toolchain for Embedded is built and tested on Linux Ubuntu, macOS and Windows.

-The Windows version of LLVM tools is built on Windows Server 2019 and lightly tested on Windows 10.
-Windows package provides runtime libraries built on Linux, because of their limited Windows support.

-Building and testing on macOS is functional but experimental.
+Please refer to the _Host Platforms_ section in the [README](https://github.com/arm/arm-toolchain/blob/release/arm-software/20.x/arm-software/embedded/README.md#host-platforms), for details.

 ## Installing prerequisites